 #4: You Should Not Brush Your Teeth for 24 Hours

 Brushing your teeth after surgery can irritate the spaces where your wisdom teeth were.
-In order to help your mouth heal properly, you should avoid brushing your teeth, swishing water, or spitting.
-Instead, try to leave your mouth alone as much as possible.
+In order to help your mouth heal properly, you should avoid brushing your teeth.
+It is critical that you follow your doctor’s recommendations.